-Visitor services are clearly top priority in Park City.
+Visitor services are clearly a top priority in Park City.
 Bringing services to a traveler proves that this town is willing to go the extra mile.
 Traveling with kids or pets, and need a sitter?
 Done!
 Someone to deliver your groceries?
 Okay!
 The customer service in Park City goes above and beyond.
-This can be attributed to their history of welcoming thousands of guests during the 2002 Olympic Games.
+This can be attributed to their history of welcoming the world during the 2002 Winter Olympic Games.

 Ease of access

 A quick 35-minute drive transports visitors from the international airport in Salt Lake City to the mountain town of Park City.
 There are public and private transport options to match every budget.
-Once in the mountains, visitors can take advantage of the free shuttle that loops around town and makes regular runs to all three mountain resort base areas.
+Once in the mountains, visitors can take advantage of the free public transportation system that loops around town and makes regular runs to all three mountain resort base areas.

 Since Park City is a year-round destination, visitors really need to plan according to their play.
-Toting skis and bikes isn’t always so easy, and Park City understands that.
+Toting skis and bikes isn’t easy, and Park City understands that.
 If you need to rent or purchase gear, there are several spots around town to do so.
-A major consideration is the weather, and knowing that it changes rapidly in the mountains.
+A major consideration is the weather and knowing that it changes rapidly in the mountains.
 Even though it’s warm during the day, temperatures typically drop when the sun does.
 Wearing layers can help you balance your comfort.
-Final items to pack include sunglasses, sunscreen and a water bottle.
+The final items to pack include sunglasses, sunscreen, and a water bottle.

 A note about the weather and elevation

-Sitting at 7,000’ above sea level, Park City brings visitors just a little closer to the sun.
-With that type of exposure, it’s easy to get a little bit of a sunburn without expecting it.
+Sitting at 2,100 meters above sea level, Park City brings visitors just a little closer to the sun.
+With that type of exposure, it’s easy to get a little bit of sunburn without expecting it.
 So, plan to reapply sunscreen throughout the day and keep those eyes protected.
-Altitude sickness is also a common issue for visitors acclimating to the area.
+Altitude sickness can be an issue for visitors acclimating to the area.
 Drinking plenty of water and staying hydrated will help fight off headaches and nausea.
-As mentioned previously, when dusk sets in the temperature drops quickly.
+As mentioned previously, when dusk sets in, the temperature drops quickly.

 Where to stay